fabrice-C/fabrice-c/README.md

 Here are some ideas to get you started:-->

 🔭 I’m currently working on ...
-PHP, Symfony, Javascript, CSS3, SASS
+PHP, Symfony, MySQL, Javascript, CSS3, SASS

 🌱 I’m currently learning ...
 ReactJS and VueJS

 👯 I’m looking to collaborate on ...
-HTML, CSS, JS, PHP, MySql, VBA, Adobe Photoshop, InDesign, Figma
+HTML, CSS, JS, PHP, MySql, VBA, Adobe Photoshop, InDesign, Illustrator, XD, Figma

 🤔 I’m looking for help with ...
 ReactJS and VueJS

-💬 Ask me about ... what you want, if I can help
+💬 Ask me about ... what you want, if I can do something to help you

 📫 How to reach me: ... fabrice.chapier03400@gmail.com